-Employees are more likely to care for one another when management does it.
+Employees are more likely to care for one another when management cares for the employees.
 In order to cultivate a family that loves one another, we must set the example first.
-This starts with loving our wives well.
-Kids are going to look at that relationship as an example — first and foremost.
-Let them see your sacrifice, tenderness, and grace towards her.
-They will see your example and follow suit.
+This starts with loving others well.
+Kids are going to look at our relationships as models, first and foremost.
+Let them see your sacrifice, tenderness, and grace toward others.
+Your children will see your example and follow suit.

 One of the things I appreciate about football is the film room.
-The film doesn’t lie and, when a mistake is made, it is there for everyone to see.
-Great players and teams are ones that accept responsibility for their mistakes and try to correct them.
+The film doesn’t lie and when somebody’s made a mistake, it is there for everyone to see.
+Great players and teams accept responsibility for their mistakes and try to correct them.
 No one is perfect, particularly me.
-I have learned that it is better to be honest about my shortcomings than trying to pretend to be perfect or defend at all costs.
+I have learned that it is better to be honest about my shortcomings than to try to pretend to be perfect or defend myself at all costs.
 Correcting our kids while denying our own wrongdoing is inconsistent, hypocritical, and breaks trust.
 Being honest and confessing when we fall short propels us to improvement.
-Our kids need to not only see us admit wrong but see change.
-[Tweet This] Lead the way and you will create a house of trust and growth.
+Our kids need not only to see us admit wrong but also to see us change.
+Lead the way and you will create a house of trust and growth.

 There are times I read about the amazing things people did in Scripture with God’s power.
-I have a tendency of elevating them as superheroes when they were actually terrified at the missions they were given.
+I have a tendency to elevate them as superheroes when they were actually terrified of the missions they were given.
 We all have fear and even the most confident people have self-doubt.
-Sometimes we may doubt we can be faithful husbands, loving fathers, and men of honor.
+Sometimes we may doubt we can be loving fathers and men of honor.
 However, I believe God made us to be courageous.
-With His power and guidance, we can be confident in our abilities as husbands and fathers.
+With His power and guidance, we can be confident in our leadership qualities as fathers.

 Sound off: What leadership qualities of a dad do you think benefit a family the most?